hirosato/sqlite/README.md

 ## THE TRADEOFF
 While CGO free version make things simple, it has performance drawback.<br/>
-go-sqlite3 performs 1.5~2 times better than .
+go-sqlite3 performs 1.5~2 times better than the CGO Free one.
 For more details, refer to [this benchmarking issue](https://gitlab.com/cznic/sqlite/-/issues/27)